2tuu/Ava/README.md

                 ],
                 autocomplete: undefined,
                 type: 3,
-                name: 'option',
+                name: 'option', /* lowercase */
-                description: 'Name of the option',
+                description: 'Description of the required option',
                 required: true
             },
             {
                 choices: undefined,
                 autocomplete: false,
                 type: 3,
-                name: 'channel',
+                name: 'second-option', /* no spaces */
-                description: 'Channel to ignore or use as the mod log',
+                description: 'Description of the second optional option',
                 required: false
             }
         ],
         default_permission: undefined
     }
-    //The data to be ent to the discord API for the slash command }
+    //The data to be sent to the discord API for the slash command }
 ```